MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/relay/core/MCDNotificationReceiver.md

 This method is called when the app receives a push notification; it exposes the notification to the connected devices platform.

 #### Parameters
-* `userInfo` Information about the user to which the notification was sent.
-TBD
+* `userInfo` The notification information.

 #### Returns
-YES if the connected devices platform processed the notification, NO otherwise.
+YES if the connected devices platform processed the notification, NO if the notification was not associated with the Platform.